Why do we need a Capital Campaign?

 Why do we need a Mitzvah Appeal at the same time we have a Capital Campaign?

-While the Beth Emet Capital Campaign is focused on updating our infrastructure and bolstering our endowment, the Mitzvah Appeal is an annual effort necessary to help with operating expenses.
-Membership commitments from our approximately 700 families and programmatic fees (school fees, B’nai Mitzvah fees, etc.) are not enough to cover all the costs associated with the wide range of programs provided by Beth Emet.
+While the Beth Emet Capital Campaign is focused on updating our infrastructure and bolstering our endowment, the Mitzvah Appeal is an annual effort necessary to make up for the shortfall in our budget.
+Our annual budget for fiscal year 2018-2019 is approximately $2.2 million (85% of which is made up of personnel costs).
+Membership commitments from our approximately 775 families and programmatic fees (school fees, b’nai mitzvah fees, etc.) are not enough to cover all the costs associated with the wide range of programs provided by Beth Emet.
 Most religious organizations rely on an annual appeal to balance their budget.
+This year’s Mitzvah Appeal goal is $222,000.

 In short, a healthy non-profit organization relies on three types of fundraising tools: an annual program for immediate needs, a capital program once every decade or so to focus on major projects and renovations, and a planned giving program dedicated to long-term financial stability.
 Beth Emet is doing all three to ensure the future of our physical and spiritual community.